CONTINUATION PROJECT – Hunter Valley Operations

 Under the proposal, HVO North will continue to 2050 and HVO South to 2045.
 There will be little change to the scale or intensity of mining and no increase to approved annual production rates.

-HVO’s direct economic contribution in 2021 was $862 million.
+HVO’s direct economic contribution in 2023 was $2 billion.
 By continuing mining HVO will be able to:

-- support suppliers and businesses – HVO spends more than $500 million annually with more than 700 suppliers, many of them local
+• support suppliers and businesses – HVO spends around $700 million annually with more than 700 suppliers, many of them local

-HVO North is approved to operate until 2025.
+HVO North is approved to operate until mid 2025.
 HVO South is approved to operate until 2030.

 At HVO North an additional area between our West and Carrington pits will be mined but we will largely be mining deeper seams in existing mining areas.
 At HVO South, the annual extraction rate will reduce, and some areas approved for mining will remain undisturbed.